LiuisStupid/notebook/README.md

    2.modified the structure of APF. divided repulsive field in x and y direction, give them different weight respectively,with which the problem of local minimum can be addressed.

    3.For the fomula of repulsive field, give biases  :    1/x   ->    1/x+0.3,     to solve the problem of infinity when x->0.

+We have only 2 controll viariables ,adaptive matrix of Q and R may worth a try, lossen the weight for (like theta) when in collision avoidance.